Strain-Induced Charge Density Waves with Emergent Topological States in Monolayer NbSe2: Results and discussion

-The normal unmodulated phase of monolayer $2H$-NbSe$_2$ is found to be unstable below the CDW critical temperature~\cite{Xi:2015aa, PhysRevLett.122.016403} and it exhibits a prominent soft phonon mode around $\bm{q}_{CDW} \sim$ 2/3 $\Gamma$M in our calculations, indicating a strong structural instability to CDW formation with a 3$\times$3 supercell, consistent with experiment~\cite{Xi:2015aa, PhysRevLett.122.016403}.
-As shown in Fig.~\ref{fig:NM}d and SM S.1., with increasing in-plane biaxial tensile strains, the soft phonon modes shift from $\bm{q}_{CDW} \sim$ 2/3 $\Gamma$M to $\bm{q}_{CDW} \sim$ $\Gamma$M which implies a structural instability with 2$\times$2 CDW modulations.~\cite{PhysRevLett.107.107403,Flicker:2015uy} This dependence of the soft phonon mode on the applied strain indicates a strain-induced structural phase transition from 3$\times$3 to 2$\times$2 CDW phase.
-Furthermore, the 3$\times$3 phase competes strongly with the 2$\times$2 phase when the strain is around 0\%-1\% due to the relative flatness of the soft phonon mode between 2/3 $\Gamma$M and M point.
+The pristine single-layer 1H-NbSe$_2$ exhibits instability below the CDW critical temperature~\cite{Xi:2015aa, PhysRevLett.122.016403}.
+Our calculations identify a prominent soft-phonon mode near $\bm{q}_{CDW} \sim$ 2/3 $\Gamma$M, indicating a pronounced structural instability associated with CDW formation within a 3$\times$3 supercell, consistent with experimental observations~\cite{Xi:2015aa, PhysRevLett.122.016403}.
+Fig.~\ref{fig1}(d) and Supplementary Material S.1 show that as the in-plane biaxial tensile strains increase, the soft-phonon modes shift from $\bm{q}_{CDW} \sim$ 2/3 $\Gamma$M to $\bm{q}_{CDW} \sim$ $\Gamma$M, which implies a strain-induced structural phase transition from a 3$\times$3 to a 2$\times$2 CDW phase.
+Moreover, the strain-dependent soft phonon mode reveals competition between the 3$\times$3 and 2$\times$2 CDW phases for strains between 0\%-1\%.
+This competition is evident from the flattening of the dispersion of the soft-phonon mode between the 2/3 $\Gamma$M and the M points, which indicates that the deepest parts of the soft-phonon mode corresponding to these two $q$-vectors are competing.
 The broad range of $q$-vectors which simultaneously soften is consistent with a phonon-entropy dominated transition~\cite{PhysRevB.16.643}.
-We emphasize that while the strain applied in DFT calculations is not directly comparable to the strain applied in experiment ($\sim$0.15\%), the DFT calculation can still capture the tendency of structural reconstruction by calculating the ground state energy of each phase.
+When the strain exceeds 1\%, the deepest soft-phonon mode remains pinned at the M point, so that that the 2$\times$2 CDW becomes dominant for strains greater than 1\%.

-\section{2$\times$2 CDW breathing mode}
+\subsection{2$\times$2 CDW breathing mode}